termuxinator/pocketpt-webgpu/README.md

 ## Usage

+* Platform:
-* Platform: Google Chrome Canary (with --enable-unsafe-webgpu); may run on Firefox Nightly (about:config and dom.webgpu.enabled and gfx.webrender.all) with slight adjustments
+    - Google Chrome Canary (with --enable-unsafe-webgpu)
+    - may run on Firefox Nightly (about:config and dom.webgpu.enabled and gfx.webrender.all) with slight adjustments

+* Run:
-* Run: Simply open the HTML file in your browser, and wait for the rendered image to appear.
+    - Simply open the HTML file in your browser, and wait for the rendered image to appear.
 There is no need for a local HTTP server to circument CORS, since CSS, Javascript and WGSL shaders are all embedded into the index.html file.

 * Adjust:
     - rendering resolution - search for "webgpu-canvas" and adjust it's (max-)width/height